 Francis J. Gavin

-Francis J. Gavin is Director of the Robert S. Strauss Center for International Security and Law at the University of Texas and Tom Slick Professor of International Affairs at the LBJ School of Public Affairs.
+Francis J. Gavin is Frank Stanton Chair in Nuclear Security Policy Studies and Professor of Political Science at MIT.
 He is the author of Gold, Dollars, and Power: The Politics of International Monetary Relations, 1958–1971.